 b.
 Equity Mutual Funds and ELSS Funds

 Here too, when asked for investments into diversified equity funds, the advisors tried to sell us a ULIP.
 They even try to criticize mutual funds, just to make them appear unattractive to customers as compared to ULIPs.
 They even tell you that mutual funds are expensive compared to ULIPs.

+c.
 Monthly Income Plans

 The wealth managers, who are insistently marketing upon the capital protection oriented plans, never tell you about these being closed-ended and offering limited liquidity to the investors.
-The fact is the closed ended capital protection funds are more or less similar to the open ended Monthly Income Plans of Mutual Funds.
+The fact is the closed-ended capital protection funds are more or less similar to the open-ended Monthly Income Plans of Mutual Funds.

 Closed ended funds pay more commission to agents or advisors and open ended funds pay less commission to agents.
 Now I need not explain why capital protection funds are sold more than the Monthly Income Plans.

+d.
 Term Insurance Plans

-Many a times, you will find advisors telling you that term insurance plans (the best form of life cover), are a waste of money.
+Many a time, you will find advisors telling you that term insurance plans (the best form of life cover), are a waste of money.
 It was actually ridiculous for them to say that the premium goes waste because the same does not have a maturity value.
 In fact, all investment plans (including the traditional ones and ULIPs) levy charges for mortality.